intergalacticfm/plugin.review.intergalacticfm/admin-overview-online.md

 **Tagline** (two to five words): *Music from the Heart*

 **Plot** (twenty to thirty words): *Music straight from the heart is what David Vunk is all about.
-Known for his label Moustace Records and his envigorating dj sets and productions, watch his weekly stream on Wednesday evening from West Coast's Rotterdam.*
+Known for his label Moustace Records and his envigorating DJ sets and productions, watch his weekly stream on Wednesday evening from West Coast's Rotterdam.*

 **Genre** (one to three genres): *techno, acid, italo, disco*